Split Payments for Swiss marketplaces: How automatic payment splitting works

 Yes

-3. Multi-seller cart: one payment, several merchants
+3. Multi-seller shopping cart: One payment, multiple merchants

 Seller